pw398/pw398.github.io/_posts/2025-06-19-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

 {% include country_count_map_log.html %}

 To take it a step further, we could look at conversion rates.
 They are clearly going to be often greater than 100%, in terms of clicks as a proportion of pageloads (I assume navigating directly to a product counts as a click but not a pageload), but that doesn't necessarily make them uninformative.
-We could also analyze the behavior of those with an account vs. 'non-users', perhaps by creating an aggregated table for the non-users as well.
+We could also analyze the behavior of those with an account vs. 'non-users', perhaps creating an aggregated table for the non-users as well.

 # What's Next?